AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/log-forwarding.md

 ---
 title: Log Forwarding for AEM as a Cloud Service
-description: Learn about forwarding logs to Splunk and other logging vendors in AEM as a Cloud Service
+description: Learn about forwarding logs to logging vendors in AEM as a Cloud Service
 exl-id: 27cdf2e7-192d-4cb2-be7f-8991a72f606d
 feature: Developing
 role: Admin, Architect, Developer